 Back betting.
-Look, what’s cool in Baccarat isn’t cool in Blackjack so I can’t really explain why casinos in Macau allow the player with the higher wager to control the hand, even when he is back betting.
-In Baccarat of course, it’s no bother because the person who “plays the hand” only turns the card over and has no impact on the result of the game whatsoever.
-Unfortunately it’s not the same for Blackjack, which is something that casino operators should know.
+Look, what’s cool in Baccarat isn’t cool in Blackjack so I can’t explain why casinos in Macau allow the player with the higher wager to control the hand, even when he is back betting.
+In Baccarat of course, it doesn’t matter because the person who “plays the hand” only turns the card over and has no impact on the result of the game whatsoever.
+Blackjack is totally different though which is something that casino operators should know.

 So picture this.
 You’re on a good run, you’ve got $500 down on the table, when some Baccarat whale saunters over at the last minute and drops $2000 behind you.
 You’re dealt a 10-6 versus a 10 and instead of surrendering like you tell him to, he smirks to his friends, takes a card and then busts your hand.
 If you think that’s crazy and would never happen, that’s only because you’ve never played Blackjack in Macau!